jahway603/RynDailyQuestLoop/Dailies ReadMe.txt

 	Change setpvar[DeathsAllureSummon,CharSix] to the character that is tied to the respective portals from the list below.
 Thrungus Hole Surface Ex setpvar[DeathsAllureSummon,Ryn VI]
 	Change setpvar[CountPhainorSummon,CharSeven] to the character that is tied to the respective portals from the list below.
 Count Phainor Surface Ex setpvar[CountPhainorSummon,Ryn VII]

-Under %% Quest Toggles Below %% Set to 1 to run the quest, 0 to skip the quest.
+Under %% Quest Toggles Below %% Set to 1 to run the quest, set to 0 to skip the quest.

+Under %% Clear At End Toggles Below %% Set to 1 not clear options at the end, Set to 0 clear options at the end.

+Under %% Auto-spend lum at Nalicana %% Set to 1 auto spend at nalicana when above 1 million luminace, Set to 0 not spend luminace.

+Under %% Bloodstone Shards to Keep before Turning in %% Set the number of BloodStone shards you'd like to keep before turning in.
+(Default is 15)

 ~~ Routes ~~
 Primary Ties   Pathing